 The “I” stands for inflation and these are inflation bonds marketed directly to individual investors by the US Treasury.
 Simply put, the interest rate you earn fluctuates based on the current rate of inflation as determined by the CPI (consumer price index).
 These bonds have a base rate and then an adjustable rate that re-sets every six months to the then current rate of inflation.
 They’re designed to protect investors from future increases in inflation (as we’re experiencing now).

 The base rate is determined by the US Treasury and it’s currently 0%.
-You can think of the base rate as, more or less, the current “real rate” of interest (i.e., net of inflation) for US Treasury bonds.
+You can think of the base rate as, more or less, the current “real rate” of interest (i.e., net of inflation but with a floor of 0%) for US Treasury bonds.
 The adjustable rate is simply the current inflation rate and that’s added to the base rate.
-These bonds just re-set to an annualized rate of ~7.1% due to the recent inflation surge and this rate will last for at least six months but there is no guarantee beyond then.
+In 2022, these bonds re-set to an annualized rate of ~9% due to the recent inflation surge and in early 2023, they’re at ~7%.

 They have a term of 30 years but can be cashed in for no penalty after 5 years of holding them.
-Before 5 years, you can still get your money back but there’s a small early redemption penalty.
+After one year and before 5 years, you can still get your money back but there’s a small early redemption penalty.

 What about taxes?

 These bonds have good tax treatment.
 Like US government bonds generally, I Bonds are exempt from state and local income taxes.
 Also, while you do pay federal taxes on the interest, the tax is not due until you’ve redeemed the bond and received the interest.
 This means you can defer the tax for many years, if you chose, unlike most other bonds.

 Why have they been in the news and are they a good deal?

 The interest rate spiked on these due to the jump in inflation and it’s gotten notice in the press and the google tubes.
 Currently, they’re a great deal given how low rates are on other bonds, relative to the current inflation rate.